 normal extraverted type.

-the one hand, the extravert owes his normality to his ability to fit into existing
+On the one hand, the extravert owes his normality to his ability to fit into existing

 conditions with relative ease.
 He naturally pretends to nothing more than the satisfaction of existing objective possibilities,

 applying himself, for instance, to the calling which offers sound prospective possibilities in the actual situation in time

 and place.
 He tries to do or to make just what his milieu momentarily needs and expects from him, and abstains from every

 innovation that is not entirely obvious, or that in any way exceeds the expectation of those around him.
 But on the other

-hand, his normality must also depend essentially upon whether the extravert takes into account the actuality of his subjective needs and requirements;
+hand, his normality must also depend essentially upon whether the extravert takes into account the actuality of his subjective

-perceives it all the more keenly.
+intimate domestic circle perceives it all the more keenly.
 His loss of equilibrium is perceived by himself only when abnormal

 bodily sensations make themselves felt.
 These tangible facts he cannot ignore.
 It is natural

 he should regard them as concrete and 'objective', since for his mentality there exists only this and nothing more -- in himself.
-In others

 A too extraverted attitude may actually become so regardless